AbeEstrada/frogfish/README.md

 Frogfish
 ============

-A small PHP framework to create fast sites with the minimal code inspired by Codeigniter.
+A PHP microframework to create fast sites with the minimal code.

-####Features
+Update: Redesigned to be a one file framework.

-* MVC Architecture
+###Features
 * Nice URLs